cleancaos/cleancaos.github.com/_posts/2013-09-27-92-tricks-on-comunication.md

 **6) How to Make Someone Feel Like an Old Friend at Once - Hello old friend**

 When meeting someone, imagine he or she is an old friend (an old customer, an old beloved, or someone else you had great affection for).
-How sad, the vicis- situdes of life tore you two asunder.
-But, holy mack- erel, now the party (the meeting, the convention) has reunited you with your long-lost old friend!
+How sad, the vicissitudes of life tore you two asunder.
+But, holy mackerel, now the party (the meeting, the convention) has reunited you with your long-lost old friend!
 The joyful experience starts a remarkable chain reaction in your body from the subconscious softening of your eyebrows to the positioning of your toes—and everything between.

 <br />